SonnyBirchallLboro/QTCAE-IDS/README.md

 This part of the project was done using the Google Drive and Google Colab, and as such any filesystem based code using paths etc is likely to need changing.

-The dataset used is the CarHacking dataset and the preprocessed version of this dataset can be found in the Dataset/ Directory[1].
+The dataset used is the CarHacking dataset [1].
-Note that I have preprocessed this dataset into my own proprietary format using the numpy library.
+Note that I have preprocessed this dataset into my own proprietary format using the numpy library however cannot upload this to github as it is much larger than 25MB.

 TODO: Upload the FINN code and the corresponding PYNQ-Z2 PS code.